How To Become an AI Architect: Skills, Salary, and Career Path

 8. Keep up with advancements and networking

-The field of artificial intelligence continues to change and evolve, and people working in the field need their skills to stay relevant.
-And, some projects may require unique customization.
+The field of artificial intelligence continues to change and evolve, and even AI architects need to stay relevant.
+And some projects may require unique skill sets.

-You can keep yourself informed by browsing online forums, following related social media accounts, and attending conferences to learn from industry experts and network with fellow professionals.
+You can stay informed by browsing online forums, following related social media accounts, and attending conferences to learn from industry experts and network with fellow professionals.
 Consider contributing to open-source projects and performing academic research for a community such as Kaggle.

 How much do AI architects make?

 AI architects tend to be compensated well due to the current high demand and the unique, specialized skill set required by the job.
-However, as you can imagine, average salaries can range based on location, experience, and industry.
+However, average salaries can range based on location, experience, and industry.

 According to the Bureau of Labor Statistics (BLS), database architects earn a median wage of around $135,000 each year.
-If you're making less than $75,000, you're likely in the bottom ten percent of industry averages.
-However, the top ten percent can exceed $197,000 annually.
+If you're making less than $76,000, you're likely in the bottom 10% of industry averages.
+However, the top 10% can exceed $195,000 annually.

 Database architects working in computer design or infrastructure tend to command higher pay, while someone working in company or enterprise management may have a lower average.

-Database architects are more prevalent in states such as Colorado and Virginia, where employment exceeds 1.6 per 1,000 jobs.
-California's database architects command an annual wage of $152,960, which is the highest in the country.
-Workers in Texas are only a few thousand dollars behind, with a median annual salary of $146,970.
+Database architects are more prevalent in states such as Virginia, where employment exceeds 1.18 per 1,000 jobs.
+California's database architects command an annual wage of $162,660, which is the highest in the country.
+Workers in Texas earn the second-highest annual wage, with a median annual salary of $139,570.

 Job outlook for AI architects